Putting Phone in FreezerPutting Phone in Freezer: What Happens?

 Even if the freezer was good at cooling off your phone, it would come at a high risk.

-A freezer can harm a phone in a number of ways.
+A freezer can harm electronic devices like phones in a number of ways.
 Again, we’ll get into the mechanisms a little later, but the freezer can kill the phone’s battery, destroy the phone physically and introduce water into the phone that damages the circuitry.

 Learn what you should do if your phone becomes too hot to charge rather than putting it in the freezer here.